 Call for submissions to L-CSS Special Issue:

-The L-CSS invites submissions for a special issue on "Control and Network Theory for Biological Systems" (to be included, tentatively, in the January 2019 issue of L-CSS).
+The L-CSS invites submissions for a special issue on "Learning and control" (to be included, tentatively, in the January 2020 issue of L-CSS).

 Submission instructions can be found in the L-CSS website here.